Good Debt vs Bad Debt: How to Know The Difference

 There is a common misconception that borrowing money means sacrificing one’s financial freedom.
 But good debt is actually one of the best ways to gain fiscal freedom and reach long-term goals.
 Thus, understanding the difference between good and bad debt is a must for anyone looking to make informed financial decisions.

 Borrowing money and taking on debt (both good and bad) is often the only way many people can afford important big-ticket items like a home.
 Obviously, home loans, college tuition, or having the financial backing to start your own business are justifiable and provide value.
-As a result, debt for a house, education, or a startup company are all seen as good debt. < That said, there is another end of the spectrum; however, that involves debt that is taken on haphazardly or debt that can hinder your long-term financial goals.
-Of course, differentiating between these two extremes might seem pretty straightforward, but it is not always as cut and dry as you might think.
+As a result, debt for a house, education, or a startup company are all seen as good debt.
+What Is Good Debt?

 As briefly suggested, any low-interest debt that helps you increase your income or net worth qualifies as good debt.
 Better still, good debt is debt that improves or builds your credit history and that you can write off on your taxes.
 Nevertheless, it is important to keep in mind that too much of any debt is typically classified as bad debt.

 A prime example of good debt is student loan debt.
 In general, student loans are often regarded as an investment in one’s future, especially if these particular loans have lower interest rates.
 Plus, you can deduct student loan interest on your taxes.
-Usually, student loans< will continue to be classified as good debt if you are diligent about staying on top of your payments.
+Usually, student loans will continue to be classified as good debt if you are diligent about staying on top of your payments.

 Today’s Mortgage Rates